Zeroville (film): Plot

 A young excommunicated seminarian named Vikar arrives in Los Angeles on August 9, 1969.
 After briefly being suspected of complicity in the Tate—LaBianca murders, which occurred the same day, Vikar takes a job at Paramount Studios, where he meets film editor Dotty Langer.
 Dotty senses potential in Vikar and introduces him to a studio executive known only as Viking Man.
-Vikar and Viking Man attend a Hollywood party, where Vikar meets actress Soledad Paladin, who he feels he has seen before.
+Vikar and Viking Man attend a Hollywood party, where Vikar meets actress Soledad Paladin, whom he feels he has seen before.

 When Vikar shows a talent for editing, an eccentric, singing producer named Rondell hires Vikar to edit Soledad's latest film.
 As Vikar becomes more involved in the industry, he becomes obsessed by the idea of a "secret movie," pieces of which lie hidden inside every film ever made.

 The film traces Vikar's career over the next decade as he witnesses many significant events in the history of 1970s Hollywood.